Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 Progressive disclosure-reveal information across space...navigation-different tabs used

-Visuall group information in order of important- Mission-Education and Qualifications-Class content
+Visually group information in order of important- Mission-Education and Qualifications-Class content

 E-Commerce site Hick-Hyman Law, too many options, the longer it takes for consumer to make a decision